fhoedemakers/pico-infonesPlus/README.md

 ## Possible configurations

-You can use it with these RP2040 boards and configurations:
+You can use it with these RP2040/RP2350 boards and configurations:

-- Raspberry Pi Pico.
+- Raspberry Pi Pico or Pico 2.
 Requires one of these addons:
   - [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
 For use with a USB gamecontroller or a legacy NES controller.
 (NES controller port requires soldering)
   - Breadboard and
     - [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984)